 rother Adam must have known he had become a beekeeper at an unlucky time.
 It was 1915, and he was a 16-year-old novice at Buckfast Abbey in southwest England.
 Rapid bee die-offs have been recorded for centuries, but the catastrophe that confronted the young monk was unprecedented.
 A mysterious disease had wiped out almost every apiary on a previously unknown virus.
-But the research honeybee.
+But the research came too late to save Britain's native dark brown Asian mite with the evocative name honeybee.
 Almost all the surviving hives were destructor had invaded Europe and hybrids, the progeny of local drones that mated "Only a fully resistant, genetically e with foreign-bred queens.
-The apparently supe- or strain," Brother Adam procla rior vigor of these blends made Brother Adam will be "the ultimate answer to the think about breeding a disease-resistant bee.
+The apparently supe- or strain," Brother Adam procla rior vigor of these blends made Brother Adam think about breeding a disease-resistant bee.